bigdecimal-segfault-fix.rb must be removed for Oracle

-#6 Updated by Etienne Massip over 5 years ago
+#6 Updated by Etienne Massip about 11 years ago

 From what I've seen when I had a quick look 2 weeks ago, both ActiveRecord adapers are on GitHub and updated frequently and recently; I saw that SQL Server adapter was even already compatible with Rails 3.2.